hlship/cli-tools/README.md

 /usr/bin/env bb --config $(dirname $0)/../bb.edn -m app-admin.main $@
 ```

-The above assumes that `bin` is a sub-directory, and that `bb.edn` is stored above it, at the project root.
+The above assumes that `bin` is a subdirectory, and that `bb.edn` is stored above it, at the project root.

 The final step is to add that `bin` directory to the shell `$PATH` environment variable.

-With all this in place, we can run `app-admin configure` through its paces:
+With all this in place, we can now run `app-admin configure` through its paces:

 ```
 > app-admin configure -h